lechipman/example-project-repository/README.md

   * Please fork this repository and pull it to your local computer to run the code fully

 ## Workflow
  * Follow the environment installation instructions above.
 Run the jupyter notebook.
-It will import the needed librarys, including RiverREM and plot_site_map.py, as well as the data (hosted on github, see data access above) to run from start to finish.
+It will import the needed librarys, including RiverREM and plot_site_map.py, as well as the data (including the DTM and site coordinates hosted on github, see data access above) to run from start to finish.
 The result is a preliminary REM for one of the five study sites.

+## File Descriptions
+* UAV_gps_coords.csv : the coordinates of the study sites
+* plot_site_map.ipynb: jupyter notebook with code to plot the study sites
+* plot_site_map.py : python file with code to plot the study sites
+* streamline_js_highway93.zip: shapefile of the streamline (not used in the current notebook version)
+* watershed_project.html : blog post with project overview and current progress
+* watershed_project.ipynb : jupyter notebook with project code and current progress